stephenfuqua/Ed-Fi-Admin-Console-Health-Check-Worker-Process/docs/HealthCheck.md

 ## Project Initial Configuration

-This project depends on AdminAPI, so it will be require to provide the information at `Application/EdFi.AdminConsole.HealthCheckService/appsettings.json`.
+This project depends on AdminAPI, so it will be require to provide some information at `Application/EdFi.AdminConsole.HealthCheckService/appsettings.json`.
+The credentials (ClientId and ClientSecret) are provided as part of the executable command arguments.
-It will also make requests to the Ods Api based on the information returned from the `Admin Api - Admin Console extension` on the `instances` endpoint.
+`Ed-Fi-Admin-Console-Health-Check-Worker-Process` will also make requests to the Ods Api based on the information returned from the `Admin Api - Admin Console extension` on the `instances` endpoint.
-Following you can find an example:
+Following you can find an example of the `appsettings.json` file.
+You can use this as a reference.

 ```json
 {